Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 6. CandyCan ($180K/year)

-Krik Angacian (from New York, USA) started CandyCan over 1 year ago.
+Krik Angacian (from New York, USA) started CandyCan about 2 years ago.

 Hi, I’m Krik I’m the co-founder and CEO of Protes Protein Snacks and as you can guess… we make protein snacks : )